 - In 2018-19 we installed Caledonian Sleeper Information Points at most stations we serve which also offer video calling.

 - We have invested in waiting rooms at stations operated by ScotRail.
 Remote activation means the facilities can be opened for use when our services operate.

 - In 2018-19 we installed accessible shower facilities at Stirling, Perth, Leuchars, Fort William and Dundee, in addition to our existing facility in Inverness.

-We have initiated a full project review of accessible travel on our services, in line with the introduction of our new trains.
+We intended to complete a full project review of accessible travel on our services in 2021, in line with the introduction of our new trains, however due to the continued impact of coronavirus we have paused this piece of work and will commence this project in 2022, in line with our business improvement initiatives.
 We will report on this in our update of this policy next year.

 - An initiative where we offer all guests with access needs a personal emergency evacuation plan (PEEP).
 This will ensure that we identify each guest’s individual needs and ensure these are understood by our hosts.
-We plan to seek consent of the guest to keep it on record so that it does not need to be completed on each journey unless circumstances change.
-We aim to have the PEEP in operation by March 2021.
+We aim to have the PEEP in operation by Summer 2022.

 We have a budget of £25,000 a year for minor work to improve access at stations.
 Each year, our Guest Experience Director, working with our new Accessibility Panel, plans how we will spend this in consultation with the Disabled Persons Transport Advisory Committee (DPTAC), Transport Focus, Network Rail and the relevant train operators managing the stations.

 We have an Accessibility Panel who will meet at least twice a year, unfortunately as a result of the COVID 19 pandemic this has been delayed until 2021.
 The Panel will be comprised of:

 - Guests who have travelled on our services and potential guests who might have identified barriers to using our services

 - People who have experience of receiving assistance from us to use our services